NeubertJonas/p139_study/printing/README.md

 In the terminal, you can type `python -V` to check which version you have installed.
 We need a few more packages for Python for the code.
 You can either install them directly (meaning they will be available throughout your system) or create a virtual environment specifically for this project (I would recommend this to keep things seperate).

-Setup new virtual environment
+Setup new virtual environment:
 `python -m venv --upgrade-deps .venv`

-Activate the virtual environment `.venv\Scripts\activate`
+Activate the virtual environment:
+`.venv\Scripts\activate`

-Install required packages
+Install required packages:
 `pip install -r requirements.txt`

-Check list of installed packages (should contain Pillow, pypdf, and reportlab) `pip list`
+Check list of installed packages (should contain Pillow, pypdf, and reportlab):
+`pip list`

 Congrats, now you're all set to execute the code and create some beautiful PDF files.